matiue/google-play-comments-semantic-cluster/README.md

 So I started reading comments.
 There were thousands.
 Obviously, I don't have time to read them all so I decided to code something that could.

 That same concept now powers caveman.cloud, where most conversations and user queries are already embedded.
-It's also used for clustering form inputs.
+It's also used for clustering form inputs. ( the final vestion may be cosidered a self-supervised-learning approach)
 ## methodology
 - using python library meant to scrape google play store
 - cleaning the data